 Shilo Shiv Suleman, Bangalore-based artist who created a sensation at the Burning Man festival in 2014 with her breathtaking, interactive installation, created a Fearless Collective mural inside KR Market in Bangalore’s oldest flower market.

 Jaaga, a collaborative and creative organization in cooperation with BBMP (Bruhat Bengaluru Mahanagara Palike) turned the usually dull and dusty pillars that hold up flyovers into works of stunning art.
-The area under the KH Double Road Flyover was turned into a tableau of silhouettes, abstract designs and creative objects and has become a landmark.
+The area under the KH Double Road Flyover was turned into a tableau of silhouettes, abstract designs, and creative objects and has become a landmark.

 Even an area such as Malleswaram, which is considered traditional Bangalore has a place on the map of street art in Bangalore thanks to the Urban Avant-Garde project that took place in 2012 in cooperation with Malleswaram Accessibility Project, Jaaga and Goethe Institute.
-They are dotted across the area and you can stroll along 6th and 7th cross and head to the railway station to catch a peek.
+They are dotted across the area and you can stroll along with 6th and 7th cross and head to the railway station to catch a peek.

 We can’t seem to have enough art on Bangalore’s streets.
 If you have come across one such, pause and take a picture and share it with us too.